 “She Wouldn’t Take Off Her Boots”

 In Liepāja, Latvia, on December 15, 1941, thousands of Jewish women and children were taken to the women’s prison where they were forced to stripped and shot dead in groups of 10.
 Many of the victims were photographed in their final moments by a Nazi photographer.
-One such photograph serves as the inspiration for the Monument, “She Wouldn’t Take Off Her Boots.”
+One such photograph serves as the basis for the Monument, “She Wouldn’t Take Off Her Boots.”

 The Monument is North Carolina’s first Women’s Holocaust memorial.
 This original sculpture by artist Victoria Milstein honors the strength and resilience of all women.
 It is beautifully situated in Greensboro’s LeBauer Park, becoming a “place-making” community experience for all.